They say when life gives you lemons, make lemonade, but you really should do a whole lot more than that.

 What you’ll need to get started:

-- Potting soil.
-Citrus does best in potting soil that contains a blend of peat, perlite, vermiculite and organic fertilizer.
+This organic fertilizer is specifically designed for potted citrus trees.
 Be sure that the soil is light enough to drain water well.
 If it’s too heavy, you can add hardwood bark chips to the mix, which increases the amount of air spaces.

 Sprouting your lemon seed: